MarWoes/wg-blimp/README.md

 * methylation - methylation bedgraph files
 * qc - multiqc and other qc related files
 * raw - text files describing which fastq files have been used for each sample
+* segmentation - methylome segments (UMRs/LMRs/PMDs) as computed by MethylSeekR
 * config.yaml - configuration file used for the analysis

 It is recommended to check the *raw* folder if all samples contain the correct raw fastq source files.